Skip to Content

 5. Slice peppers into sticks.

 Slice the bell peppers into small strips.
-We like them to be about 2-3″ long and 1/4″ thick.
+I like them to be about 2-3″ long and 1/4″ thick.
 This makes for compact storage in freezer bags and a usable shape for cooking.Sliced orange bell pepper

 6. Flash-freeze pepper slices.